hekailiang/squirrel/README.md

         @Transit(from="A", to="B", on="GoToB", callMethod="stateAToStateBOnGotoB"),
         @Transit(from="A", to="A", on="WithinA", callMethod="stateAToStateAOnWithinA", type=TransitionType.INTERNAL)
 	})
-	interface DeclarativeStateMachine extends StateMachine<DeclarativeStateMachine, TestState, TestEvent, Integer> { . . . }
+	interface DeclarativeStateMachine extends StateMachine<DeclarativeStateMachine, TestState, TestEvent, Integer> { ... }
 	```
 	The annotation can be defined in both implementation class of state machine or any interface that state machine will be implemented.
-Moreover, this declarative annotations can be used together with fluent API which means the state machine defined in fluent API can also be extended by these annotations.
+Moreover, this declarative annotations can also be used together with fluent API which means the state machine defined in fluent API can also be extended by these annotations.
 (One thing you may need to be noticed, the method defined within interface must be public, which means also the method call action implementation will be public to caller.)

 ### Advanced Feature
 * **State Machine Lifecycle Events**